noakrams/ball-and-marker-tracking/README.md

 I had two main goals when starting the project.
 The first is that I wanted to expand my knowledge in Hough Transform (circles and lines detection).
 The second is that I wanted to do a project related to painting because I really like to paint.
 For these reasons, I chose to use Hough Transform methods to detect a tennis ball and a marker in real-time.
 In this project I implemented a code that does the following:

 1. Using a web camera, it can detect if there is a tennis ball or marker in the video frame.
 If a marker is detected, the color of the marker is detected as well (orange, blue or purple).
-2. Track the ball or the marker as it moves inside the frame and draws the trail of the ball/marker.
+2. Track the ball or the marker as it moves inside the frame and draw the trail of the ball/marker.

 #### Technologies